ooaventur/aventurootest/README.md

 All autopost runs reuse `autopost/seen_all.json` to avoid duplicates.
 Removing that file forces a full refresh.

+## Autopost CI workflow

+The scheduled **Autopost** GitHub Actions workflow still runs every few hours per category, but it no longer commits straight to `main`.
+When a script produces new stories it stages the generated files and updates a draft pull request on a category-specific branch (`autopost/<slug>`).
+Each draft PR is titled `Autopost: <Category> updates` and is continuously refreshed on subsequent runs until it is merged or closed.

+Maintainers promote the curated output to production by reviewing the draft, marking it “Ready for review” when appropriate, and merging it into `main`.
+That merge triggers the normal Eleventy build once, rather than on every scheduled autopost refresh.
+The Eleventy CI workflow is configured to ignore these draft `Autopost:` pull requests, keeping the build queue clear while the automation runs in the background.

 ## Testing

 The Python tests validate the shared autopost utilities.
 Run the full suite